lacanoid/datalink/ROADMAP.md

 - further pg_restore checks ; what happens to stuff in pg_linked_files?
 - forbid setting of lco<>0 for non superusers
 - `create table as` / `select into` bug (data is loaded before triggers are run)
+- domain on domain on datalink doesn't work

 Todo
 ====